 Unlike English, the language made almost no changes to its syntactic system.
 Instead, it added more vocabulary items to suit the day and age.
 The Middle East and North Africa region, otherwise known as the MENA region, is where most Arabic is spoken.
 This is because they are all Arabic-speaking countries.

 Do they all speak the same?
 Not when they are speaking in colloquial Arabic.
 There are two types of Arabic: Formal /Fosha/ and informal /A’miah/.
 The informal one differs from on country to the next.
 It even differs from one area to the next in the same country.
 These differences are highlighted within the different tribes.
 This is how a foreigner is immediately recognized.
 Imagine a New-Yorker coming to Texas and trying to fit in, kind of situation.

 It is not difficult to find out how many people speak Arabic if we look at an Arabic speaking countries map.
 Below we have a list for you.
 We cannot determine the top three Arabic speaking countries.

 But we can place a list by population, GDP, or number of speakers per dialect.

 |United Arab Emirates||382.57|

 |United Arab Emirates||9,400,145|

-There are a number of countries which allow for Arabic speaking.
+There are a number of countries that recognize Arabic as a major language.
 This could be because it is an accepted official language alongside the other official language.
 The reason is that there are Arab communities in these countries.
 In both cases, the Arabic language is not the main official language and is usually for a minority.

 |Country||GDP (billions USD)||Population|